flightphp/docs/content/v3/en/about.md

 # What is Flight?

-Flight is a fast, simple, extensible framework for PHP.
-It is quite versatile and can be used for building any kind of web application.
-It is built with simplicity in mind and is written in a way that is easy to understand and use.
+Flight is a fast, simple, extensible framework for PHP—built for developers who want to get things done quickly, with zero fuss.
+Whether you're building a classic web app, a blazing-fast API, or experimenting with the latest AI-powered tools, Flight's low footprint and straightforward design make it a perfect fit.

-Flight is a great beginner framework for those who are new to PHP and want to learn how to build web applications.
-It is also a great framework for experienced developers who want more control over their web applications.
-It is engineered to easily build a RESTful API, a simple web application, or a complex web application.
+## Why Choose Flight?

+- **Beginner Friendly:** Flight is a great starting point for new PHP developers.
+Its clear structure and simple syntax help you learn web development without getting lost in boilerplate.
+- **Loved by Pros:** Experienced devs love Flight for its flexibility and control.
+You can scale from a tiny prototype to a full-featured app without switching frameworks.
+- **AI Friendly:** Flight's minimal overhead and clean architecture make it ideal for integrating AI tools and APIs.
+Whether you're building smart chatbots, AI-driven dashboards, or just want to experiment, Flight gets out of your way so you can focus on what matters.
+[Learn more about using AI with Flight](/learn/ai)

 ## Quick Start

-First install it with Composer
+First, install it with Composer:

 ```bash
 composer require flightphp/core
 ```

-or you can download a zip of the repo [here](https://github.com/flightphp/core).
-Then you would have a basic `index.php` file like the following:
+Or you can download a zip of the repo [here](https://github.com/flightphp/core).
+Then you'd have a basic `index.php` file like the following:

 ```php
 <?php